prashant-ramcharan/courgette-jvm/README.md

 * A **courgette-rerun.txt** file listing all failed scenarios will be created in the specified rerun plugin path or the target folder ( _default_ )

-* A Courgette-JVM Html report will be created in the reportTargetDir (_defaulted to the target directory_).
+* A Courgette-JVM html report will be created in the reportTargetDir (_defaulted to the target directory_).

 ##### JUnit Runner